FxamarAboali/Myintershop/docs/guides/ssr-startup.md

 npm run start:ssr-dev -- --ssl
 ```

-To provide specific certificates that can be valid in your local development environment this is an example command how to achieve this.
+The following is an example command for how to provide specific certificates that can be valid in your local development environment:

 ```
 ng run intershop-pwa:serve-ssr --ssl --ssl-cert ~/work/wildcard-certificates/wildcard_localdev.de/cert.pem --ssl-key ~/work/wildcard-certificates/wildcard_localdev.de/privkey.pem --host host.localdev.de